OpenVnmrJ/Documentation/How to Join.md

 Communication is important.
 We use Spinsights, Basecamp, and Github.
 Get free accounts and look for OpenVnmrJ.
 OpenVnmrJ has a presence on Trello and Slack but most planning is done in Basecamp.

 #### Spinsights
-Spinsights is Agilent's NMR and MRI support board, which is availabe at https://spinsights.chem.agilent.com.
+Spinsights is Agilent's NMR and MRI support board, which is available at https://spinsights.chem.agilent.com.
 Please ask questions and provide feedback throught Spinsights

 #### Basecamp
 Hosted by Eric Paulson at Yale, OpenVnmrJ is using basecamp for planning and project management.